 I won’t officially “review” it (you’re welcome) – if you head to Google, there are dozens of those.
 I will say I was insanely jealous of the studio audience; I loved the tongue-in-cheek/inside-joke references; seeing Didi Conn and Barry Pearl don their original Pink Lady and T-Bird jackets was pure nostalgic glee; Boyz II Men made me ridiculously happy; the cast’s diversity was just stupendous; and I thought “Hopelessly Devoted To You” and “There Are Worse Things I Could Do” were knocked out of the park.

-There were negatives, of course.
-So-so acting, singing that didn’t compare to the original, the silly Thunder Road sequence, sound/technical glitches.
-I saw them, for sure.
+It wasn’t perfection, of course.
+Some so-so acting, singing that didn’t compare to the original, sound/technical glitches.
+I saw them, sure.

 Overall, though, those were such small “issues” that I hardly noticed.

 What I DID notice was how utterly spectacular the production was.
 The sets were so clever, the girls and I marveled over them during commercial breaks.
 The costume changes were imaginative and lightning fast; we were floored.
 The choreography and cinematography were SO DAMNED GOOD, especially for the finale.

 This Yahoo review sums that part up perfectly:

 This ten-minute sequence included complex, expertly executed choreography, set changes, costume changes, crowd work, the presence of American military (?), DRONE FOOTAGE, curtain calls, and was possibly one of the more rousing TV celebrations ever filmed.
 And they did it LIVE.
 Again, the scope and ambition on display were only outdone by the sincere emotions onscreen, and the incredible effect it had on me as a viewer.